 We’ve identified the capabilities to look for in both a migration and an archiving solution.
 And we’ve noted the problem of sunk costs with point solutions that require a new license for every subsequent migration.
 What you need is an intelligent data management solution that provides the best of both worlds—and then some.

 Komprise Intelligent Data Management is a comprehensive solution that includes analytics, archiving, migration, and replication—all without affecting user access to data.
-It also supports AI and Big Data projects with the ability to create a virtual data lake to search, tag, and operate on all of your data across your enterprise.
+It also supports AI and Big Data projects with the ability to create a Global File Index, which is a virtual data lake to search, tag, and operate on all of your data across your enterprise.

 Elastic Data Migration is also available as a standalone product, offering: